-Palate expanders need to be adjusted regularly, and in small increments they push the teeth further apart.
+Palate expanders need to be adjusted regularly, and in small increments they push the teeth in the upper jaw further apart.
 There is a rapid expansion method that can achieve the right results within the space of a few months.

 Can you fix crossbite without braces?

 Not everyone likes the idea of fixed, metal braces.
 Fortunately, there are alternatives that can be just as effective for many cases, such as invisible aligner braces or clear braces.
 Do be aware that anything other than metal braces will require private treatment; the NHS only funds metal braces.

 It may also possible to treat a posterior crossbite with just elastics, which you can read more about further down.